Oxen-AI/oxen-ai.github.io/src/optimizations.md

 # Optimizations

 There are many optimizations that make Oxen go brrr.
 From the core merkle tree structure, to hashing protocol, to networking, to interacting with remote datasets.
-Oxen is meant to make it feel like you have terrabytes of data at your fingertips whatever machine you are on.
+Oxen is meant to make it feel like you have terabytes of data at your fingertips whatever machine you are on.

 # ~TLDRs~